-How to Write a Story: The 10 Best Secrets
+Ten Secrets to Write Better Stories

 10. Share Your Work

 You write better when you know someone will soon be reading what you’ve written.
 If you write in the dark, no one will know if you aren’t giving your writing everything you have.
 But when you share your writing, you face the possibility of failure.
-This will force you to write the best story you possibly can.
+This will force you to write the best story you possibly can and to amp up your creative writing skills with each story you write.

+(Not quite ready to publish, but are interested in beta readers?
+Read our definitive guide on beta readers here.)

 One of the best ways to write a story and share your writing is to enter a writing contest.
 The theme will inspire a new creation, the deadlines will keep you accountable, and the prizes will encourage you to submit—and maybe win!
 We love writing contests here at The Write Practice.
 Why not enter our next one?